siberianfox/g2wiki/Digital-IO-(GPIO).md

 - LIMIT acts as a limit switch which goes into an ALARM state.
 Enter {clear:n} to clear
 - INTERLOCK pauses all movement until the interlock input is restored
 - SHUTDOWN puts the machine into a shutdown state.
 It must be recovered with a reset or power cycle
-- PANIC puts the machine into a panic state.
-It must be recovered with a reset or power cycle
+- ALARM (will be added in later release)
+- PANIC (will be added in later release)

 Internal state for inputs may include: